 Session Room Set-up

-- The general session will be held in three portions of the Grand Ballroom - Beach, Gulf and Palm rooms
+- The general session will be held in the Grand Ballroom (Beach, Gulf Palm, Bay).

-- The room will be set mostly “classroom style” with tables and chairs.
+- The room will be set a mix of "theater" and "classroom" seating.

 - Anticipated attendance is roughly 450 people.

 - Speakers will be on a raised platform facing the audience.

 - For participants’ optimum viewing, two screens to project dual imagery will be set, one flanking each side of the raised platform.
 Speakers will be located between the two screens.